 The research rotations allow students to explore research areas and become familiar with faculty members and their laboratories.
 The main purpose of these rotations is to aid students in selecting a laboratory for their thesis work.
 Students are encouraged to begin their rotations in July.
-Doing so gives them the opportunity to complete one rotation during the summer before classes begin at the end of August.
+Doing so gives them the opportunity to complete rotations during the summer before classes begin at the end of August.
 A minimum of three rotations must be completed during the year.

 During the first year, students select an advisor for their dissertation research.
 Each student also joins the doctoral training program with which the advisor is affiliated.
 Once a student has chosen a PhD program, the specific requirements of that program are followed to obtain the PhD.
 The emphasis of the PhD work is on research, culminating in the completion of an original, independent research thesis and publishing the results in the scientific literature.
 PhD programs also focus on educating students to work as professional scientists.